jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 (which is called a "closed voicing"), and then the root note is repeated again at the octave, so the root is both the highest and lowest note.

+Play the chord tones in sequence `R-3-5-R`, and notice how it sounds just like walking up the stairs, all steps and no leaps.
+That's the sound of a closed voicing.
 This kind of closed voice root position triad sounds strong and clear.

 The basic chord grip for this shape is `x4312x`.